Hope Bender

-Hope Bender (born January 2, 1997, in Newport Beach, California) is an American track and field athlete, known for multiple events and hurdles.
+Hope Bender-Haugh (born January 2, 1997, in Newport Beach, California) is an American track and field athlete, known for multiple events and hurdles.
 She competed for the Santa Barbara Track Club and coached at UC Santa Barbara Gauchos before moving to San Marcos, Texas to train at Texas State University in Fall 2023.
 Bender studied to be a Biotechnology engineer.

 Professional

 Hope Bender competed in Des Moines, Iowa, at the 2019 USA Track & Field Outdoor Championships and Clovis, California, at the 2016 USATF Junior Championships.